syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ### How to change the change page size

-The PDF export functionality allows you to customize the page size of the exported document using the `PageSize` property in the `GanttPdfExportProperties` class.
-The default page size for the exported document is Letter.
+The PDF export functionality allows you to adjust the page size of the exported document to meet your specific needs.
+By setting the `PageSize` property in the `GanttPdfExportProperties` class, you can select from various standard page sizes.
+The default page size is Letter, but other options like A4, A3, and more are available.

 Supported page sizes are:
 * Letter
 * Note
 * Legal